Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

 A square–integrable claim $\Phi\in L^2(\mathcal F^Y_T)$ is exactly replicable using admissible strategies in $\mathcal A$ if and only if its martingale integrand $\varphi_t$ (in the \(\mathcal F^Y\)–martingale representation of the discounted claim) satisfies

 \end{Theorem}

 The proof is in Appendix \ref{app:replicable-claims}.
-This theorem implies that exact hedging requires the claim’s risk exposures to lie in the span generated by the driver–mediated covariance under posterior beliefs.
+This theorem implies that exact hedging requires the claim's risk exposures to lie in the span generated by the driver–mediated covariance under posterior beliefs.

-\begin{Theorem}[Causal completeness under partial information] Under the setup of \ref{sec:drivers-assets}, let the (discounted) returns satisfy \eqref{eq:asset-sde1} with diffusion loading $\sigma(\mathbf{F}_t,t)\in\mathbb R^{k\times n}$ and observable filtration $\mathcal F^Y_t$.
+\begin{Theorem}[Causal completeness under partial information] Under the setup of \ref{sec:drivers-assets}, let the (discounted) returns satisfy \eqref{eq:asset-sde1} with diffusion loading $\sigma(\mathbf{F}_t,t)\in\mathbb R^{n\times k}$ and observable filtration $\mathcal F^Y_t$.
 If $m\le n$ and standard no–arbitrage conditions hold, then the market is complete with respect to $\mathcal F^Y$ if and only if

 Equivalently, in posterior–integrated form, completeness holds if and only if

 In the square case $n=k$, this reduces to $\det\big(\Sigma^{\pi_t}(t)\big)>0$ a.s.\ for a.e.\ $t$. \end{Theorem}

 The proof is contained in Appendix \ref{app:causal-completeness}.
 Causal completeness means the driver manifold spans all systematic exposures under the observable information, so every square–integrable claim measurable w.r.t.\ $\mathcal F^Y_T$ can be replicated by portfolios in $\mathcal A$.